The U.S.-Japan Council's organizing Board of Directors consists of Japanese American leaders from across

 Mr. Higa was born in Indiana, grew up in Okinawa, educated in Palo Alto, and has a long and storied career in Silicon Valley.
 He reported directly to Steve Jobs at Apple, working to change the face of technology and consumer industries.
 He was a member of the original Macintosh team, and his work negotiating and launching iTunes changed music forever.
 He still has one foot in high tech as Mentor in Residence at Index Ventures, whose investments include Dropbox, Etsy, Facebook, and Skype.
 But now as Executive Director of Philanthropic Ventures Foundation, he aspires to make a dent in the universe through people and communities rather than products and technologies.
 His deep Japan connections include on-the-ground relief efforts during the 1995 Kobe and 2011 Tohoku disasters, USJC and TOMODACHI programs, launching Apple and NeXT Japan, and serving as advisor to UNIQLO and Lawson’s.
 James received his AB ’81 in Political Science from Stanford University.
 He serves on the GRAMMY Foundation MusiCares Board, Stanford University Libraries and Academic Information Resources Advisory Council, and Stanford Distinguished Career Institute Board.
 He is an extended faculty member of the Stanford d.school, and has served as arbitrator for the International Chamber of Commerce.

-Ms. Hiraoka has an extensive background with non-governmental organizations and associations, as well as mainstream and advocacy journalism.
-She is Principal Partner of Integrated Media, a communications and marketing firm.
-She currently serves as Vice-President of Communications at Points of Light, an international nonprofit dedicated to advancing volunteer service and corporate social responsibility.
+Ms. Hiraoka is President & CEO of KEIRO, a not-for-profit organization dedicated to enhancing the quality of senior life in the community.
+She has an extensive background with non-governmental organizations and associations, as well as mainstream and advocacy journalism.
+She is the CEO and founding partner for Integrated Media, a marketing and communications firm, and is Vice President, Communications, for Points of Light in Washington, DC, an international nonprofit dedicated to advancing volunteer service and corporate social responsibility.
 She previously served on the executive staff of the National Education Association.
 She is Vice President of the Washington, DC chapter of the Japanese American Citizens League and serves on the editorial board of the Pacific Citizen.
 She is also a member of the Asian American Journalists Association, having been on staff at The New Republic and other publications, and is a former editorial board member of Brussels-based Education International.
 She participated as a JALD delegate in 2014.
-She has served on the USJC Communications Committee and has been named Committee chair for 2016.
+She serves on the USJC Communications Committee and has been Committee chair since 2016.

 YOSUKE JAY O. HONJO